apache/zeppelin/docs/interpreter/jdbc.md

   </tr>
 </table>

 If you want to connect other databases such as `Mysql`, `Redshift` and `Hive`, you need to edit the property values.
+You can also use [Credential](../security/datasource_authorization.html) for JDBC authentication.
+If you does not define the `default.user` and `default.password` for connecting a database in the interpreter properties, the JDBC interpreter are going to get the account information from [Credential](../security/datasource_authorization.html).

 The below example is for `Mysql` connection.

 <img src="../assets/themes/zeppelin/img/docs-img/edit_properties.png" width="600px" />